 A random reward that lands on the first deposit.
 Per the operator's live chat, the pool is 25, 50 or 100 free spins or A$5, A$10 or A$25 in cash, with roughly a one-in-eight chance of a higher tier.
 It is a small bonus, not a guaranteed amount.

-About 12,000, the largest catalogue in this set, spanning modern Pragmatic Play hits and a deep bench of classic Amusnet (EGT) titles, plus live casino and a sportsbook.
+About 8,000, one of the largest catalogues in this set, spanning modern Pragmatic Play hits and a deep bench of classic Amusnet (EGT) titles, plus live casino and a sportsbook.

 There are no fees on crypto cashouts, and the operator says amounts up to A$2,000 skip manual review, with KYC kicking in above that.
 Once your account is verified, expect crypto within roughly an hour of approval and PayID inside a business day.